libbitcoin/libbitcoin-explorer/README.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```
-If necessary, upgrade your compiler [as follows](http://bit.ly/1vXaaQL):
+If necessary, upgrade your compiler as follows.
 ```sh
 $ sudo apt-get install g++-4.8
 $ sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-4.8 50